What is Asthma?

-- Certain medications, including beta blockers, aspirin and other nonsteroidal anti-inflammatory drugs
+- Certain medications, including beta blockers, aspirin and ibuprofen

-- Gastroesophageal reflux disease (GERD), a condition in which stomach acids back up into your esophagus.
-GERD may trigger an asthma attack or make an attack worse.
+- Gastroesophageal reflux disease (GERD), a condition in which stomach acid backs up into your esophagus.

-- Living in a large urban area, especially the inner city, which may increase exposure to environmental pollutants
+- Living in a large city which may increase your exposure to air pollution

-- Having one or both parents with asthma
+- Having one or both parents with a history of asthma

 When to seek medical advice